minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 given.
 Initially the entire floor is dirty.
 A robot cannot pass through the walls of the room.
 A robot may not move to a point outside the room.
 * *Robot motion rules*:
   * Each robot has a position inside the room.
-We’ll represent the position using coordinates (x, y) which are floats satisfying 0 ≤ x < w and 0 ≤ y < h.
-In our program we’ll use instances of the Position class to store these coordinates.
+We'll represent the position using coordinates (x, y) which are floats satisfying 0 ≤ x < w and 0 ≤ y < h.
+In our program we'll use instances of the Position class to store these coordinates.
   * A robot has a direction of motion.
-We’ll represent the direction using an integer d satisfying 0 ≤ d < 360, which gives an angle in degrees.
+We'll represent the direction using an integer d satisfying 0 ≤ d < 360, which gives an angle in degrees.
   * All robots move at the same speed s, which is given and is constant throughout the simulation.
 Every time-step, a robot moves in its direction of motion by s units.
-  * If a robot would’ve ended up hitting the wall within the time-step, it instead picks a new direction at random.
+  * If a robot would've ended up hitting the wall within the time-step, it instead picks a new direction at random.
 The robot continues in that direction until it reaches another wall.
 * *Tiles*: You will need to keep track of which parts of the floor have been cleaned by the robot(s).
 We will divide the area of the room into 1x1 tiles (there will be w * hsuch tiles).
-When a robot’s location is anywhere in a tile, we will consider the entire tile to be cleaned (as in the pictures above).
+When a robot's location is anywhere in a tile, we will consider the entire tile to be cleaned (as in the pictures above).
 By convention, we will refer to the tiles using ordered pairs of integers: (0, 0), (0, 1), ..., (0, h-1), (1, 0), (1, 1), ..., (w-1, h-1).
 * *Termination*: The simulation ends when a specified fraction of the tiles in the room have